Application Deadline: March 16th, 2026

 Costs

-The tuition fee for the program, including all supplementary activities, is €100.
-Although travel and accommodation expenses are not included, the program will provide special rates for hotel rooms and shared apartments.
-As Lecce is a sought-after tourist destination, applicants are encouraged to apply early.
-Successful candidates will be notified promptly to facilitate timely travel arrangements.
+The tuition fee for the program, including all supplementary activities, is €120.
+Travel, accommodation and board expenses are not included.
+As Bologna is a highly crowded destination, successful candidates will be notified promptly to facilitate timely travel arrangements and accommodation bookings.

 Application Process

-To apply, interested candidates must complete the online application form and submit a detailed CV and a motivation letter by March 21st, 2025.
-Notifications of acceptance will be issued by March 31st, 2025.
+To apply, interested candidates must complete the online application form and submit a detailed CV and a motivation letter by March 16th, 2026.
+Notifications of acceptance will be issued by March 31st, 2026.

 Contacts

-In partnership with DAMSLab.
+In partnership with DAMSLab,

 Under the patronage of Consulta Universitaria del Cinema (CUC).